Khori Ivy

-Khori Ivy (born March 16, 1978) is a former arena football offensive specialist who is now a football coach at the Wide Receiver Academy.
+Khori Ivy (born March 16, 1978) is an American former professional football offensive specialist who is now a football coach at the Wide Receiver Academy.
 He is currently teaching at Don Estridge High Tech Middle School as well as Boca Raton Community High School.
 He attended Boca Raton High School and played football, basketball and track & field.
 He then attended West Virginia where he played wide receiver.

-Early years
+Early life

 Ivy was born in Boca Raton, Florida.
 He graduated in 1996 from Boca Raton Community High School.

 College career

 Ivy was a starter for three years at West Virginia.
 In his freshman season, 1997, Ivy recorded 19 receptions for 282 yards and a touchdown.
 In 1998, he recorded 41 receptions for 658 yards and six touchdowns in his first season as a starter.
 As a junior in 1999, he recorded a career-high 53 receptions for 666 yards and five touchdowns.
 In his final college season, 2000, Ivy recorded 47 receptions for career-highs 806 yards and seven touchdowns.
 His best game was against Temple, when he recorded 155 yards.
 He also had a career-high two touchdowns against Mississippi in the same season, while he had a career-long 64-yard reception again Boston College as a senior as well.
 He also earned the Big East Academic All-Star Award as a senior and was named team MVP.

 He finished his collegiate career ranked second in Mountaineer history for receiving yards (2,412) and third in career receptions (160).
 Ivy graduated with a degree in physical education.